Leeuwin-Naturaliste National Park

 Leeuwin-Naturaliste National Park is a national park in the South West region of Western Australia, 267 km south of Perth.

-It is named after the two locations at either end of the park which have lighthouses, Cape Leeuwin and Cape Naturaliste.
+It is named after the two capes either end of the park, Cape Leeuwin and Cape Naturaliste.

 It is located in the Augusta-Margaret River and Busselton council areas, and is claimed to have the highest visiting numbers of any national park in Western Australia.
 The park received 2.33 million visitors through 2008–2009.